TheSilvered/nest/README.md

 3. Compile `installer-script-x__.iss` with InnoSetup
 4. The compiled exe should appear in the same directory with the name `nest-[VERSION]-x[ARCHITECTURE]-installer.exe`

+Keep in mind that if you change the version it has to be changed both in `nest.h` and in the installers' scripts.

 ### Linux